grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### Kubernetes resolver

-When configured with a `kubernetes` resolver, `otelcol.exporter.loadbalancing` will be notified by the Kubernetes API any time a pod has left or joined the `service`.
+When you configure `otelcol.exporter.loadbalancing`  with a `kubernetes` resolver, the Kubernetes API notifies {{< param "PRODUCT_NAME" >}} whenever a new pod is added or removed from the service.
-Spans will then be exported to the addresses from the Kubernetes API, combined with all the possible `ports`.
+Spans are exported to the addresses from the Kubernetes API, combined with all the possible `ports`.

 ```river
 otelcol.exporter.loadbalancing "default" {